zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **java.io.tmpdir**

     This property is a standard Java system property which is used by the disk-based storage policies.
-It determines where the JVM writes temporary files, including those written by these storage policies (see Section 4 and Appendix A.6).
+It determines where the JVM writes temporary files, including those written by these storage policies.
 The default value is typically `/tmp` on Unix-like platforms.

 * **spring.profiles.include**